WHISKY REVIEWS, NEWS, HISTORY & FOLKLORE

-The Aberlour distillery stands on the outskirts of the town which shares it’s name, right in the heart of Speyside.
-Built in 1879 by one James Fleming, the distillery is now part of Pernod Ricard’s Chivas Brothers portfolio along with the likes of Strathisla and the world famous Glenlivet distillery.
+Aberlour distillery stands on the outskirts of the town that shares its name, in the heart of Speyside.
+Built in 1879 by James Fleming, the distillery is now part of Pernod Ricard’s Chivas Brothers portfolio along with the likes of Strathisla and the world famous Glenlivet distillery.

 For a very reasonable £15, visitors can tour the plant and taste six expressions of the malt produced here, including a pair of 12 year old offerings which aren’t available anywhere else.
-Commencing with some details of the buildings origins as a sawmill, aided by visual displays, the tour then moves on to a traditional walk-through of the production area, including a visit to the still house at the very heart of the operation.
-The journey culminates in a visit to the famous No. 1 warehouse which rests behind what must be one of the most photographed doors in Scotland.
+Commencing with some details of the buildings origins as a sawmill, aided by visual displays, the tour then moves on to a walk-through of the production area, including a visit to the still house at the very heart of the operation.
+The journey culminates in the famous No. 1 warehouse which rests behind what must be one of the most photographed distillery doors in Scotland!

 Casg Annamh is the latest release from Aberlour, positioned as something of a replacement for the recently ‘premiumised’ A’Bunadh.
 ‘Significantly influenced’ by Oloroso sherry casks, it is bottled at 48% and cost £55 a bottle.

 Smell: Caramel and Honey, Dried Fruits, Vanilla and lots of Orange, even Dark Chocolate.

 Taste: Juicy Raisins, Chocolate Orange and Winter Spices with Salted Caramel and a touch of Oak.